 Easily the most common among causes of sweating while sleeping in children are infections.
 Anytime your child's body attempts to fight off an infection by raising its core temperature and creating a fever, your child will likely suffer some degree of sweating at night.

 This is because at the same time that his or her immune system is raising the body's core temperature to fight off the infection, the body's hypothalamus is trying to keep the body from overheating by triggering the sweat glands to cool it.
+This back and forth can escalate the body's perspiration to the point of drenching night sweats.

 The most common sweat-causing infections in children tend to be sinus infections, strep throat, bronchitis or pneumonia.
 But sometimes even a bad cold can cause sleep hyperhidrosis.